G-structure/config/docs/getting-started/first-steps.md

+---
-# First Steps After Installation
+title: First Steps After Installation
+---

 Learn how to customize and use your new Nix configuration.